pdebuyl/euroscipy_document/general_organization.rst

 Sprints are events allowing participants to collaborative projects to work in the same physical location.
 The sprints require 3-4 rooms for 10 to 30 people for collaborative work around tables, with video projector and amplification and possibly power outlets along the desks to connect laptops.
 Sprints begin on day 5, right after the scientific track.

-* Day 5: Monday 27th Aug.
-2012.
-* Day 6: Tuesday 28th Aug.
-2012.

-Two projects replied to the call for sprint: scikit-learn and scikits-image.
-They are lead and coordinated respectively by :

-* Emmanuelle Gouillart for scikit-learn.
-Room K.3.201.
-* Stéfan van der Walt for scikit-image.
-Room K.4.601.

 Catering
 ========